jbfiche/Python_basic_instrumentation/README.md

  - WaitForIdle (Wait until the device has finished his action)
  - Move (Move the device to target coordinates in absolute coordinates)
  - Position (Return the current axis positions of the device)

 More detailed information can be found python/Python Program/PI stepper motor controller/README_PIController.md

+---

+## HAMAMATSU sCMOS Flash4

+**Hamamatsu_camera.py**: System Tested:Windows(10) Works with:Python 3.7 - Camera tested from the RAMM setup with Spyder

+The program is using the [SDK4](https://dcam-api.com/sdk-downloads/) from Hamamatsu website.
+The program is using the C dll and a complete documentation can be found when downloading the SDK.
+The initial program was downloaded from Zhuang lab [github](https://github.com/ZhuangLab/storm-control/tree/master/storm_control/sc_hardware/hamamatsu) and was modified for the test.

+**Problem** : for some reason the program cannot run twice in a row.
+Between each test Spyder must be close, else an error message is sent.
+For the moment, no correction seems to work.